 Optional behavior: If the user clicks or taps a tab that’s already open, the container collapses.
 It opens again when the user clicks any tab.

-Use the “expandable” property to specify whether users can collapse the tab container (default = true):
+expandable property to specify whether users can collapse the tab container (default = “true”):

 - Let users collapse the container if there is additional content below the container, and the information inside the container is not always needed.

-The “expandable” property controls the initial state of the container.
-Do not change the default state (true).
+expandable property controls the initial state of the container.
+Do not change the default state (“true”).

-This example shows a process where one step is indicating an error.
+In the example below, one step in the process is indicating an error.
 Since the other tabs have neutral colors, it is clear that they do not contain errors.
 Coloring them green to show that they are OK is unnecessary, and would reduce the severity of the red tab.

 Apply the styles as follows: